Jan. 8, 2021

 Truck stop electrification plays an important role in reducing unnecessary idling, fuel consumption, and tailpipe emissions.

 Long-haul truck drivers throughout the United States typically idle their vehicles during mandated rest periods to maintain access to air conditioning, heat, and electricity.
-But truck stop electrification (TSE) sites cropping up across the county allow truckers to utilize these auxiliary systems without having to run their engines.
+But truck stop electrification (TSE) sites across the country allow truckers to use these auxiliary systems without having to run their engines.

 Assistance from Clean Cities

-According to IdleAir's Cynthia Perthuis, Clean Cities coalitions can provide pivotal assistance in overcoming the three main hurdles that TSE companies face--selecting a site, garnering community acceptance, and navigating the permitting puzzle.
+According Cynthia Perthuis, formerly of IdleAir, Clean Cities coalitions can provide pivotal assistance in overcoming the three main hurdles that TSE companies face—selecting a site, garnering community acceptance, and navigating the permitting puzzle.

 "Clean Cities coalitions often assist us with finding suitable locations for new sites," she added.
 "And with their strong community ties, coalitions are invaluable in gaining local acceptance and support for such sites."